rpl-cmu/underwater-acoustic-pseudoranging/README.md

 This repository provides the code used to perform acoustic pseudoranging, as well as a few notes on hardware preparation and observations for future iterations.
 [A copy of the paper can be found here.](https://arxiv.org/abs/2210.01089)

+##### Note:
+This page is still being updated gradually with more useful information.
+Come again later for an updated version!
+(10/24/2022)

 ### Dependencies